-People turn to credit card churning for attractive sign-up bonuses, but the practice can come with consequences to your credit and financial health.
+People credit card churn for attractive sign-up bonuses, but the practice can come with consequences to your credit and financial health.

 When you get into rewards credit cards, earning cash back, points or miles can easily become addictive.